RDO360/PerformanceBenchmarks/README.md

 ## Experiments

 The experiments generate the primary data needed for the research.
+A description of each script parameters is available inside the script.

 ### Spatial and Temporal Information

 This script calculates the spatial and temporal information of videos according to the [ITU-T P.910 (07/2022) recommendation](https://www.itu.int/rec/T-REC-P.910-202207-I/en) using the [reference software](https://github.com/VQEG/siti-tools).
-A description of the script parameters is available inside the script.

 #### Example Usage